cam39porter/tangle/docs/legal/independent-contractor-agreement.md

 ## Notes

-* *Vesting*: The vesting of equity will be determined when the Hex Ventures LLC converts to a C-corp at which point all founders will be subject to the same vesting schedule.
+* *Vesting*: The vesting of equity will be determined when Hex Ventures LLC converts to a C-corp at which point all founders will be subject to the same vesting schedule.